jovankoledin/cgra_tile_hdl/README.md

-## Simple design of a Vector functional unit enabled CGRA
+## Design of a simple vector functional unit enabled CGRA

 By Jovan Koledin